jlleongarcia/jlleongarcia/content/blog/dji-oa5pro-firmware.md

 ### Transfer Speeds

-The USB-c on my [x13 laptop](https://jalcocert.github.io/JAlcocerT/laptop-lenovo-thinkpad-x13-benchmark) can transfer ~250mb/s to an external ssd 2280 nvme drive.
+The USB-c on my [x13 laptop](https://jalcocert.github.io/JAlcocerT/laptop-lenovo-thinkpad-x13-benchmark) can transfer **~250mb/s to an external ssd 2280 nvme** drive.

-And when pulling video data from the OA5Pro:
+But, when pulling video data from the OA5Pro:

 * via USB ~25mb/s
 * via USB-c ~28mb/s